 In Ref.~\onlinecite{Delteil2019}, the temporal correlation of photons emitted from polaritons was measured, which according to theoretical calculations gives an indirect measurement of the polariton-polariton interaction, because the polaritons repel each other, making it less likely for two to be in the same place at the same time.
 A single quantum well was embedded in a cavity in order to maximize the polariton-polariton repulsion; the Rabi splitting between the upper and lower polariton states was 3.5 meV, compared to values of 14-15 meV in the structures discussed above.

-Theory \cite{block1,block2} for polariton-polariton correlations predicts that the maximum dip in $g^{(2)}(0)$ (that is, the deviation from $g^{(2)}(0) =1$ expected for completely uncorrelated particles) should be approximately $A = g/S\gamma$, where $g$ and $\gamma$ are the polariton-polariton interaction strength and line width, as defined above, and $S$ is the observed area in the measurement.
-For the observed value of $A \sim 4\%$, the observed area $S = 3$ $\mu$m$^2$, the measured line width of 0.05 meV, and a correction factor of about a factor of 2 for nonequilibrium effects, this implied $g_{ex} \sim 25$ $\mu$eV-$\mu$m$^2$, about a factor of three above the theoretical value.
-The densities used were about an order of magnitude below the threshold for onset of condensation in this system.
+Theory \cite{block1,block2} for polariton-polariton correlations predicts that the maximum dip in $g^{(2)}(\tau = 0)$ (where $g^{(2)} = 1$ is expected for completely uncorrelated particles) should be approximately $A = g/S\gamma$, where $g$ and $\gamma$ are the polariton-polariton interaction strength and line width, as defined above, and $S$ is the observed area in the measurement.
+For the observed value of $A \sim 4\%$, the observed area $S = 3$ $\mu$m$^2$, the measured line width of 0.05 meV, and a correction factor of about a factor of 2 for nonequilibrium effects, this implied $g_{ex} \sim 40$ $\mu$eV-$\mu$m$^2$, about a factor of four higher than the theoretical value.
+The densities used were about an order of magnitude below the threshold for onset of coherence in this system.